-Teaching assistant: Rebecca Steingut Office hours: Thursday 12 PM - 2 PM
+Teaching assistant: Rebecca Steingut Office hours: by appointment

-Email: rebeccarosesteingut@gmail.com and by appointment

-Office: SZB 352A (all the way in the back)
+Email: rebeccarosesteingut@gmail.com Office: SZB 352A (all the way in the back)

 PURPOSE

 This survey course provides a general overview of human motivation and emotion from a psychological perspective.
 The purpose of this course is to examine both classical and contemporary theories to understand the nature, predictors, functions, and consequences of motivation and emotion.
 Though many forms and functions of motivation and emotion will be examined, greater emphasis will be given to theories relating motivation and emotion to learning and achievement behaviors.
 The final goal of the course will be to think about how the basic theories of motivation and emotion reviewed can be applied to educational issues and how students can use theories and research on motivation and emotion in their own work.